 Steph and I lived in each moment, furiously jotting down notes that resonated with us so we would not lose any tidbits.
 It was beyond awe-inspiring to see all these successful, powerful and famous women that have not only made an impact on the world but probably 15 year old Liz.

-A reception followed where we met some other amazing attendees as well as a few Cosmo women.
-Everyone around us was strong, motivated and inspiring women, not just those on the stage but those attending.
+A reception followed where we met some other amazing attendees, as well as a few Cosmo women.
+Everyone around us was strong, motivated and inspired, not just those on the stage but those attending.
 It made me question if I was “good enough” to be part of this hardworking and powerful group.
 I realized – of course I was!
 I was one of those women!
 I have the spark, drive and passion that fuels my life but it can easily be forgotten.
 This event reminded me of the version of myself that I strive to be.

-Nothing compares to sitting in that room, surrounded by those amazing women but I hope to recreate a little spark and energy while delivering some of the tid-bits that resonated most with me.
+Nothing compares to sitting in that room, surrounded by those amazing women, but I hope to recreate a little spark and energy while delivering some of the tid-bits that resonated most with me.

 Here are some of my favorite tid-bits from the event: (not exact quotes from each, just paraphrasing their messages)

 Make stress work for you, use stress as energy and transform it into courage.
 Stress happens when something you care about it at stake.
 Nervousness happens because your body is getting ready to help you rise to the challenge.

 Have confidence in your ability.
 You ARE as powerful as you think.
 Conquer your fears – they are worth tackling and will pay off.
 When you put in the work, you have the leisure to ask for what you want because you have earned the right to ask.
 Be brave, not fearless.